Eldorado (poem): Analysis

 "Eldorado" was one of Poe's last poems.
 As Poe scholar Scott Peeples wrote, the poem is "a fitting close to a discussion of Poe's career."
 Like the subject of the poem, Poe was on a quest for success or happiness and, despite spending his life searching for it, he eventually loses his strength and faces death.

-Adaptation
+John Cullen Gruesser similarly notes that the poem depicts Poe's unrealized dream of wealth and fame as a writer.

+Legacy

-"Eldorado" was set to music by several 19th-century composers, including the Americans Charles Sanford Skilton, Edgar Stillman Kelley, and the British composer Richard Henry Walthew, and for the London choir by Joseph Harold Hinton.
-In 1993 Eldorado, along with Hymn and Evening Star, was adapted by Jonathan Adams (composer) as Three Songs from Edgar Allan Poe for SATB chorus and piano.
-The better-known composer John Adams also composed an Eldorado symphony.
+"Eldorado" was set to music by several 19th-century composers, including the Americans Charles Sanford Skilton, Edgar Stillman Kelley, Bertram Shapleigh, and the British composer Richard Henry Walthew, and for the London choir by Joseph Harold Hinton.
+In 1993 Eldorado, along with "Hymn" and "Evening Star", was adapted by Jonathan Adams as Three Songs from Edgar Allan Poe for SATB chorus and piano.
+The composer John Adams also composed an Eldorado symphony.

 In popular music, the poem was used in 1996 for the lyrics of a Donovan song on his album Sutras.
 In 2000 "Eldorado" was adapted as song by the Darkwave band Sopor Aeternus & the Ensemble of Shadows on the album Songs from the inverted Womb and again in 2013 on the album Poetica (All Beauty Sleeps).

+In 1903, the American writer Ridgely Torrence published his drama El Dorado: A Tragedy, with lines from Poe's poem as an epigraph.